fortinet-fortisoar/solution-pack-soc-simulator/README.md

 ### Usage

-For a better understanding of the Simulate and Reset scenarios, refer to the document [here](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md).
+- For a better understanding of the Simulate and Reset scenarios, refer to the document [here](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md).

+- For a better understanding of Automated End to End Testing of scenario simulation , refer to the document [here](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-test-automation-guide.md).

 ## Prerequisite